To really understand our dogs you need to be able to listen and more importantly see what they are trying to tell us

 I was on a radio program recently, discussing the merits and usefulness of a new dog collar that was also a mobile phone.
 You could ring up and converse with your dog at any time, and enjoy a nice cosy chat

 .
-You might as well text your pet for all the good phoning would do; The mostly likely outcome would be to startle and frighten your pet.
+You might as well text your pet for all the good phoning would do; The most likely outcome would be to startle and frighten your pet.

 In reality, real canine language is not just verbal; it is a rich visual language, where dogs are able to converse with each other irrespective of breed or nationality.